When You Can Travel After Breast Augmentation Surgery

 You likely already understand that you will be mildly incapacitated after your breast implant surgery.
 The meds from the sedation won’t completely wear off for a little while.
 Most patients take close to a week to regain all of their physical faculties.

 If you’re planning to travel soon after your breast augmentation surgery, it’s important that you understand the boundaries created for your body by the augmentation.
+After your breast augmentation surgery Denver way, or wherever you had the surgery, you should have been briefed on the dangers of doing too much too soon.
 Traveling too early after surgery can bring on some painful complications.

 Check out a few helpful guidelines for post-op travel, and keep the ladies safe as you relocate.